US medical schools admit students once a year in the Fall.

 - Continue to check medical school application status website for each individual medical school.

 - Medical school admissions committees meet and decide status: accept/reject/waitlist.
 Applicants notified.

-- Complete a Free Application for Federal Student Aid, FAFSA , in October.
+- CRITICAL: In October, complete a Free Application for Federal Student Aid, FAFSA .

 - Newly admitted applicants must notify Application Services and the medical school that they plan to matriculate of their decision by May 15th.